BigDataRepublic/Football_match_prediction/Data/readme.md

 Files are stored in directories per season in the data directory.
 Each competition has its own abbreviation.
 Check below for these abreviations.
-For the explanation of the features, please read the notex.txt in the background_info directory
+For the explanation of the features, please read the feature_explanation.txt in the data directory

 ## Abreviations for competitions files:
 - Belgium